Stand in someone else’s shoes. Feel their weight and soul.

 Hugo Enrique Juarez-Luna

 Hugo Enrique Juarez-Luna was born in Toluca, México.
 Hugo came to the United States to Phoenix AZ at the age of 12.
-His family fled Arizona after he graduated from high school as a result of Brewer’s anti-immigrant legislation.
-He works for Padres Y Jovenes Unidos.
+He works for Padres Y Jovenes Unidos supporting young Latino students.
 Hugo is a person of great integrity and his monologue expresses his anger and pain at being accused of being a criminal.

 Irving Reza holds a Bachelor’s Degree in Political Science from the University of New Mexico.
 He currently works at Growhaus in Denver, Colorado, bringing healthy food to the depressed Elyria-Swansea neighborhood of Denver.
 His monologue explores the threat he feels every time he has to pass through a Border Patrol checkpoint during his visits to his grandmother in El Paso, Texas, and the importance of The U.S. Constitution and the Bill of Rights.

-Juan Juarez is a Board Member for the Colorado Immigrant Rights Coalition, a community leader for Northern Colorado Immigrants United, a student at Metropolitan State University majoring in Mechanical Engineering, and a man of tremendous integrity from a very close family of brothers.
-His story is about his desire for the DREAM Act to pass, and the pain that the congressional representatives pushing for the DREAM Act vilify the parents who brought their children to this country undocumented; parents who are good people who risked everything striving to give their children a chance to get an education and not suffer hunger.
+Juan Juarez is a Board Member for the Colorado Immigrant Rights Coalition, a community leader for Northern Colorado Immigrants United, a student at Metropolitan State University majoring in Mechanical Engineering, and a man of tremendous integrity.
+His story is about his desire for the DREAM Act to pass, and the pain caused by congressional representatives pushing for the DREAM Act, who vilify the parents who brought their children to this country undocumented.

-Kiara Chavez, is Motus Theater’s Community Development & Marketing Coordinator, and she grew up in Colorado.
-Kiara tested into the top private high schools in Denver but could not attend because she is undocumented and ineligible for financial aid.
+Kiara Chavez, is Motus Theater’s Community Development & Marketing Coordinator.
 She graduated from CU-Boulder with a degree in Business Administration.
-Kiara tells a tender story of flying home to Mexico for the first time since she was age four to see her ailing grandmother as part of the “Advanced Parole” program that allowed youth with DACA status to leave the country for work, education, or humanitarian reasons.
+She tells a tender story of flying home to Mexico for the first time since she was four to see her ailing grandmother as part of the “Advanced Parole” program that allowed youth with DACA status to leave the country for work, education, or humanitarian reasons.
 (Advanced Parole was terminated by the current administration).

 Nicholas Kristof has been a columnist for The New York Times since 2001.
 He grew up on a farm in Oregon, graduated from Harvard, studied law at Oxford University as a Rhodes Scholar, and then studied Arabic in Cairo.
 He was a longtime foreign correspondent for The New York Times and speaks various languages.
 Mr. Kristof has won two Pulitzer Prizes for his coverage of Tiananmen Square and the genocide in Darfur, along with many humanitarian awards such as the Anne Frank Award and the Dayton Literary Peace Prize.

 Reydesel Salvidrez-Rodríguez migrated to the U.S. with his family from Mexico at the age of 10 and has been living in Denver for the last 17 years.
-Despite being legally deaf and undocumented, Salvidrez graduated from the University of Colorado of Denver (CU Denver), where he majored in Communications and Ethnic Studies.
-He was the first Undocumented Senator for the CU Denver Student Government Association.
+Despite being legally deaf and undocumented, Salvidrez graduated from the University of Colorado of Denver, where he majored in Communications and Ethnic Studies.
+He was the first undocumented Senator for the CU Denver Student Government Association.
 He tells the story of his despair and hope.

-Tania Chairez came to the U.S. as a young child.
-She received a B.S. in Economics from the University of Pennsylvania and an M.Ed. in Secondary Education from Grand Canyon University.
+Tania Chairez received a B.S. in Economics from the University of Pennsylvania and an M.Ed. in Secondary Education from Grand Canyon University.
 She is now an advisor for college students who have graduated from KIPP Colorado Schools.
-Tania was featured on the cover of TIME Magazine and named one of 12 Inspiring Latinas Under 25 by Latina Magazine.
+Tania was featured on the cover of TIME Magazineand named one of 12 Inspiring Latinas Under 25 by Latina Magazine.
 Her story challenges people to acknowledge the danger to us all from the current threats facing the undocumented community, and take action.

-Victor Galvan is the Director of Membership and Engagement at the Colorado Immigrant Rights Coalition (CIRC).
+Victor Galvan is the Director of Membership and Engagement at the Colorado Immigrant Rights Coalition.
 He was born in Chihuahua, Mexico but has lived in Denver, Colorado since he was 8 months old.
-In 2012, Victor joined the CIRC team to help mobilize Latino and immigrant voters in the general election.
-He was instrumental in the campaign to win ASSET in 2013, an in-state tuition equity bill for undocumented students.
-Victor’s dream is to have the opportunity to run for congress.
+In 2012, Victor joined the CIRC team to help mobilize Latino and immigrant voters in the general election and was instrumental in the ASSET campaign for in-state tuition equity for undocumented students.
+Victor’s monologue is about the current threat to human rights and his insistence on not giving up.

 Yo-Yo Ma, One of the best-known classical cellists of the recording era, whose crossover releases have spanned the world, bluegrass, and soundtrack charts.
 With partners from around the world and across disciplines, Yo-Yo creates programs that stretch the boundaries of genre and tradition to explore music-making as a means not only to share and express meaning, but also as a model for the cultural collaboration he considers essential to a strong society.
 He has received numerous awards, including the Polar Music Prize (2012), the Vilcek Prize in Contemporary Music (2013), and the J. Paul Getty Medal Award (2016), and 18 Grammy Awards!